-- Melbourne Airport reserves the right to reduce the amount of Check-in Facilities allocated if below average load factors are forecast or if the airline operator has multiple flight departures within a specified time frame, i.e. within 2.5 hours of first departure. - Where multi flights for a single airline occur, only 1 Service Desk will be made available per 3 flights. - To optimise check-in efficiency, airline operators will only be guaranteed 100% Checkin Facility allocation for 75% of allocated check-in time. - Check-in Facilities are allocated 3 hours from STD for a duration of 150 minutes of check-in.
+- Melbourne Airport reserves the right to reduce the amount of Check-in Facilities allocated if below average load factors are forecast or if the airline operator has multiple flight departures within a specified time frame, i.e. within 2.5 hours of first departure. - Where multi flights for a single airline occur, only 1 Service Desk will be made available per 3 flights. - To optimise check-in efficiency, airline operators will only be guaranteed 100% Check-in Facility allocation for 75% of allocated check-in time. - Check-in Facilities are allocated 3 hours from STD for a duration of 150 minutes of check-in.
 Where possible and without impacting other airline operators and/or their ground handling agents, an additional 30 minute buffer will be allowed between the next flight allocation.
 Additional minutes will be charged at the premium excess rate. - An airline operator may request that Check-in Facilities are allocated to it for a duration shorter or longer than the standard 150 minutes and/or other than 3 hours from STD.
-Melbourne Airport will consider any such request on a case by case basis. - Where airline operators have known changes during a season, these should be identified in their season schedule.
+Melbourne Airport will consider any such request on a case-by-case basis. - Where airline operators have known changes during a season, these should be identified in their season schedule.
 For example, there may be a holiday period where a larger aircraft is required.
-This requirement is to reduce the number of temporary changes (refer to paragraphs 2.9.3vii & viii) which have a cost penalty to the airline operators.
+This requirement is to reduce the number of temporary changes (refer to paragraphs 2.9.3vii & viii) which have a cost penalty to the airline operators. - iv.
+Any airline operator requesting additional Check-in Facilities above the allocation guide will be allocated these, subject to availability and charged at the premium excess rate. - v.
+Early opening of Check-in Facilities during peak periods will be considered based on availability of Check-in Facilities and facilities within the Bag Make-Up Area.
+Charges for early opening during peak periods will be negotiated on a case-by-case basis. - vi.
+Melbourne Airport reserves the right to allocate the agreed number of Check-in Facilities anywhere within the check-in area.